abdrahmansoltan/Learning-Notes/React/04-Redux.md

 // creating a memoized (CASHED) version of selectCategories (This is what will run if nothing changed) const selectCategoryReducer = (state) => state.categories;

-// creating dependencies for the chashed values export const selectCategories = createSelector( [selectCategoryReducer],
+// creating dependencies for the changed values export const selectCategories = createSelector( [selectCategoryReducer],
   (categoriesSlice) => categoriesSlice.categories